FranciszekPin/cozy-interpreter/README.md

 ## Cozy Language syntax

+Brief description of all language features.
+In samples/ directory there are examples of source code files written in cozy.

 Every Cozy language source code should contain `program:` clause with instructions to run and **may** contain `define:` clause where variables can be defined.
 Example of simple source code: